 What other advantages exist for users of the combination pill?

 The combination pills are said to help clear up acne in teenagers who are facing fluctuating levels of hormones.
 They also reduce the possibility of developing ovarian and endometrial cancer.
-Some women have claimed that their period become shorter and the blood flow during the periods is less.
+Some women have claimed that their periods become shorter and the blood flow during the periods is less.
 They suffer less from stomach cramps.

 What do I do when I have been on the pill, but now want to get pregnant?

-Ideally finish the pack of pills that you are on.
+Ideally, finish the pack of pills that you are on.
 Then don’t start the next one.
 Your fertility will begin to return to normal as soon as you stop taking the last active pill.
-For some women ovulation will start with the very next cycle, or some it may take a few months.
+For some women, ovulation will start with the very next cycle, or for some it may take a few months.
 It is generally advised to switch to another contraception method for the duration of one menstrual cycle before attempting to become pregnant.
 This ensures that the woman is able to prepare her body by using folic acid supplements for the pregnancy.

 Do I need to give my body a break from taking the pill after a few years?

-There is no need to take a break from the pill, unless you are planning on a pregnancy.
-The hormones that the pill contains are not the type of chemicals that will build up in your blood stream.
+There is no need to take a break from the pill, unless you are planning for a pregnancy.
+The hormones that the pill contains are not the type of chemicals that will build up in your bloodstream.
 They pass out of the body and no harmful effects are felt even after many years of use.
 There have been no benefits reported to the woman’s health or fertility if she takes a break from the pill after a few years of consuming it regularly.